 Scenes from Albee Square

 Located in the heart of the bustling office campus known as MetroTech Center, the Commons is a large open space where you are bound to find everyone from workers having lunch outside to parents playing with their children after work.
-The Commons is the location for major events, such as BAM’s Rhythm & Blues Festival during the summer, outdoor fairs, and more.
-Public art, both temporary and permanent works, are also regularly on display thanks to the Public Art Fund.
+The Commons is the location for events, such as BAM’s Rhythm & Blues Festival, outdoor fairs, and DBP’s Summer @ MetroTech series of fitness classes and ping pong tournaments.

 Scenes from MetroTech Commons